 What I have to say is working, people.
 It has worked for me and it has worked for thousands who comment on my blog regularly, providing their own unsolicited testimonials.
 I have a story to tell and a few words of advice, if you want to take them in.

-Last but not least, however you judge the contents of the book, I would appreciate if you would be so kind as to leave a review on Amazon, Barnes & Noble, Hyperink, any or all three.
+Last but not least, however you judge the contents of the book, I would appreciate if you would be so kind as to leave a review on Amazon.
 Thank you!